lydiadunning/food-plan/README.md

 To run tests, navigate to the backend folder in terminal and type `npm run test`.
 To run a subset of tests, enter `npm run test -- tests/ *filename* `
 ## Next Steps in Development
+* Return all exposures in reverse chronological order

 ### Now
 * Ensure login functionality works properly